-Plan, prioritize, assign, supervise and review the work of planning staff involved in the production of various planning documents relating to land use regulations involving development, amendment, and implementation of the County General Plan, approved County Specific Plans, Conservation and environmental protection regulations, and applicable zoning and subdivision regulations.
+Plan, prioritize, assign, supervise, and review the work of professional staff involved in the production of various planning documents relating to land use regulations involving development, amendment, and implementation of the County General Plan, approved County Specific Plans, conservation and environmental protection regulations, and applicable zoning and subdivision regulations.

-Prepare advanced planning studies, preparing appropriate reports and recommendations concerning project and/or program needs.
+Prepare advanced planning studies, appropriate reports, and recommendations concerning project and/or program needs.

 Prepare and administer contracts with independent contractors or consultants who provide planning or environmental services to the County.

-Confer with the Director and Assistant Director on assigned projects, programs, work schedules and planning policies/procedures.
+Confer with the management staff on assigned projects, programs, work schedules, and planning policies/procedures.

 Make oral and written presentations as necessary to Board of Supervisors, Planning Commission, and other community groups/committees.

 Evaluate operations and activities of assigned responsibilities; recommend improvements and modifications; prepare various reports on operations and activities.

 Participate in the selection of staff; provide or coordinate staff training; conduct performance evaluations; recommend discipline; implement discipline procedures as directed.

 Answer questions and provide information to the public; investigate complaints and recommend corrective action as necessary to resolve complaints.

 Build and maintain positive working relationships with co-workers, other County employees and the public using principles of good customer service.